-The four ways you can take money out of a limited company are:
+The four ways that you can legally take money out of a limited company are:

 By extracting profits using a combination of these methods, a limited company can be an extremely tax-efficient way to run a business and minimise personal tax and National Insurance liabilities.
-This is because a company’s taxable income (profits minus costs and overheads) is liable for only 19% corporation tax, as opposed to Income Tax of 20% – 45% that sole traders have to pay.
+This is because a company’s taxable income (profits minus costs and overheads) is subject to only 19% Corporation Tax, as opposed to Income Tax of 20-45% that sole traders have to pay.

 - 45% on taxable income above £150,000

-Company directors, many of whom are also shareholders in a business, usually receive a salary from the company.
-Directors are essentially employees, so the company must register with HMRC for PAYE and pay employer’s National Insurance Contributions (NIC).
-The company must deduct Income Tax and Class 1 NICs from the director’s salary every pay period and pay this money to HMRC on a monthly or quarterly basis.
+Company directors, many of whom are also shareholders, usually receive a salary from the company.
+Directors are essentially employees, so the company must register with HMRC for PAYE and pay Employer’s National Insurance Contributions (NIC).
+The company must deduct Income Tax and Class 1 NIC from the director’s salary and send this money to HMRC on a monthly or quarterly basis.

 - Additional rate: 38.1% above £150,000 annual income